 1971 The Junior Strings became the second orchestra sponsored by the EJSA.
 Intended as a feeder ensemble for the Junior Symphony, the Junior Strings, conducted by Nathan Cammack, met on Monday afternoons at Roosevelt Middle School.

 1992 EYSA Board members and staff created the Community Performing Arts School (CPAS) where non-instrumental music classes were taught for the first time.
 Pat Knaus taught the first musical theater classes as a part of CPAS.
-The first String Academy classes for first and second year string students were held on Saturday mornings at South Eugene High School.
+The first String Academy classes, developed by Richard Long, David Straka, Sharron Smith, and Forrest Moyer, for first and second year string students were held on Saturday mornings at South Eugene High School.

 1994 The EYSA changed its name to Arts Umbrella and broadened its offerings to meet the needs of the community.
 The organization now offered dance and drama classes in addition to an augmented music curriculum that included private lessons, voice and music theory classes, in addition to three levels of orchestra instruction.

-1995 A third orchestra, the Cadet Orchestra (now the Little Symphony) lead by Forrest Moyer, was created and summer classes, including musical theater, string academies and summer bands were initiated.
+1995 A third orchestra, the Cadet Orchestra (now the Little Symphony) led by Forrest Moyer, was created and summer classes, including musical theater, string academies and summer bands were initiated.

 2002 Three String Academy classes were taught to 5th graders in Eugene Public School buildings.